Esri/esri-leaflet-static-basemap-tile/README.md

 #### Basemap Styles

-`staticBasemapTileLayer` accepts a basemap style code as a string in the format `beta/<provider>/<style>`.
-For example, `beta/arcgis/outdoor` will load the [ArcGIS Outdoor](https://developers.arcgis.com/rest/static-basemap-tiles/arcgis-outdoor-tile-get/) basemap style.
+`staticBasemapTileLayer` accepts a basemap style enumeration as a string in the format `<provider>/<style>`.
+For example, `arcgis/outdoor` will load the [ArcGIS Outdoor](https://developers.arcgis.com/rest/static-basemap-tiles/arcgis-outdoor-tile-get/) basemap style.

 For a full list of supported basemap styles, go to the [static basemap tiles service documentation](https://developers.arcgis.com/rest/static-basemap-tiles/).